 When his fellow wedding crasher calls baijiu “wine”, Bourdain interrupts after a ganbei (shot): “We have to get this straight.
 That is not wine.
 That is, like, grain alcohol.
 That’s what we call liquor.”
 Precisely, Chef.
 We wish we could sneak you into a real Chinese wedding – our favorite was when the bride walked down the aisle to the Pirates of Caribbean – but in lieu of that experience, we recommend you try the local firewater at Yuan, a bar that makes the moonshine more palatable in excellent cocktails.

 Under an aluminum sheet roof down a dirty alleyway, this couple makes some of the best late night noodles in town.
-Actually called “long foot soup noodles” (not legged) it’s just around the corner from Er Guang, and also Lao Shaoxing Doujiang, our favorite nightowl street food vendor in the city.
+Actually called “long foot soup noodles” (not legged) it’s just around the corner from the old Er Guang.
 Chef Bourdain, we’d love to take you there the next time you’re in town!

 Down the alleyway of 166 Zhaozhou Lu, near Ji’nan Lu. 肇周路166弄弄堂里近济南路。Hours: 9:30pm-1:30am